-People love the idea of gullwing doors, as part of a larger fantasy that involves them cruising Vermont with a beautiful wife and a six-figure lifestyle.
+People love the idea of gullwing doors, as part of a larger fantasy that involves them cruising Vermont with a beautiful wife and a eight-figure lifestyle.
 Pulling up outside Ken’s Lucky Fried Chickens on a wet night in Hounslow, those attention-attracting doors don’t seem quite so wise.

 Ain't no hoodlums on scooters keeping up with you, though, if push came to shove off.

 Likewise in the I-Pace.
 Electric motors front and rear drive all four wheels, to the tune of 400bhp and 700nm of torque.
 Exact specs have yet to be decided, but we expect its acceleration to be a fulsome fwap in the face with a cold velvet glove.
 Technically speaking.
-And range, apparently, will be 220 miles-odd.
+And range, apparently, will be 321 kilometers-odd.
 Which just happens to be the distance between here and the golf club, several times over.

 “Exact specs”, huh?
 Is this not just a concept, then?